INDICATIONS AND USAGE

 - Administration of acetaminophen in doses higher than recommended may result in hepatic injury, including the risk of liver failure and death.
 Do not exceed the maximum recommended daily dose of acetaminophen.
 The maximum recommended daily dose of acetaminophen includes all routes of acetaminophen administration and all acetaminophen-containing products administered, including combination products.
 Dosing errors could result in accidental overdose and death.

 - Rarely, acetaminophen may cause serious skin reactions such as acute generalized exanthematous pustulosis (AGEP), Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+Discontinue OFIRMEV immediately at the first sign of skin rash.

 - Hypersensitivity and anaphylaxis associated with the use of acetaminophen have been reported.
 Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, and pruritus.
+Discontinue OFIRMEV immediately upon occurrence of signs or symptoms associated with allergy or hypersensitivity.
+Do not use OFIRMEV in patients with acetaminophen allergy.

 - The antipyretic effects of OFIRMEV may mask fever.